FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 }
 ```

-FusionAuth requires, by default, authenticated requests to the refresh token endpoint, which is what the `authValue` string is.
+By default, FusionAuth requires authenticated requests to the refresh token endpoint.
+In this case, the `authValue` string is a correctly formatted authentication request.

 #### Third-party login and registration (also Enterprise login and registration)